aamishi/PredictingUSPresidentialElections/README.md

 ## Overview

-This project aims to analyse current polling data from the 2024 US Presidential Elections and develop a model for predicting the final result.
+This research aims to develop a generalized linear model to predict the outcome of the 2024 U.S. Presidential Election.
+The model aggregates polling data from various sources via the poll-of-polls method to provide a forecast of voter behavior regarding Kamala Harris, the Democratic Candidate, and Donald Trump, the Republican Candidate.
+This paper presents our exploratory data analysis (EDA) to clean and prepare the dataset followed by the predictive model and its results, which project a Kamala Harris win.
+The paper further presents an idolized survey to test these findings and discusses the methodology to run it using a USD $100K budget.

 ## File Structure